Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 **Note**: This project has been developed with Python 3 and ROS Noetic.

 The provided ROS files require the following packages to be installed.
 The following section steps through configuring a Docker container as the ROS workspace for this tutorial.
-If you would like to manually set up your own ROS workspace with the provided files instead, follow the steps in [Phase 0: ROS Setup](0_ros_setup.md) to do so.
+If you would like to manually set up your own ROS workspace with the provided files instead, follow the steps in [Part 0: ROS Setup](0_ros_setup.md) to do so.

 Building this Docker container will install the necessary packages for this tutorial.